GB News: Influx of politician-presenters

 In 2023, former Channel 4 journalist Michael Crick – who regularly featured on Jacob Rees-Mogg's programme on GB News – spoke to Neil Oliver on his show, discussing freedom of speech.
 During his appearance, he said that Ofcom should regulate the channel for being politically biased, saying: "I've been fighting bias in television for a very long time, and it's one of the reasons I left Channel 4 News 'cause I thought it was left-wing biased, and I think Ofcom, which is one of the weakest institutions on the planet, should get a grip on you lot.
 It's absurd that you have Tory MP, after Tory MP, after Tory MP, two leaders of the Brexit Party [as hosts], and hardly any Labour MPs – you are a right-wing channel and the rules in this country are very clear."
 Crick was abruptly removed from the programme and studio following his remarks, as the channel went to an advert break.
 When the show went back on air, Oliver said that he was "very disappointed about the sequence of events that just unfolded.
 The last thing I want to see during a conversation between grown-ups about censorship is that conversation being brought abruptly to a close by others.
 I feel that that conversation should have gone on to its conclusion.
 That's the situation in which I find myself, I don't stand by censorship."
 In a later discussion, he characterised the situation as "a discussion about censorship being censored".
 Crick later described GB News as a "right-wing propaganda channel".

-In the financial year to May 2023, the company's losses grew by 38% to £42.4 million, bringing the total deficit to £76m since its launch.
-In that financial year the company's losses were six times greater than revenue.
-In April 2024, the company started its first major redundancy exercise, with 40 roles to be removed.

 Nigel Farage, who has his own show on the channel, stood as leader of Reform UK in the 2024 United Kingdom general election and was elected as the Member of Parliament for Clacton.

-In 2023–24, GB News made a loss of £33.4 million, with losses since launch reaching £117 million in total.
-Its owners, including Paul Marshall, provided it with a further £34 million in funding to stem the ongoing losses.
+In July 2024, GB News announced that it would begin using artificial intelligence (AI) to generate sports radio bulletins, and promised that this was "the tip of the iceberg" for its use of AI.
+Chief digital officer Geoff Marsh said that GB News was "already using AI across our editorial operation" and that AI updates "require almost no human intervention".
+As of 2024, GB News was the only UK news broadcaster to use AI to generate public-facing output.
+In July 2026, GB News announced that it would make up to 90 job cuts after having automated some of its "workflows".

+In June 2026, former GB News presenter Dan Wootton accused the channel of becoming "effectively a propaganda outfit for Reform UK and [to] put Nigel Farage in Downing Street".